AdaCore/gnatstudio/docs/users_guide/debugging.rst

 :menuselection:`Debug --> Data --> Display Any Expression...`
   Opens a small dialog letting you specify an arbitrary expression in the :guilabel:`Data Window`.
-This expression can be a variable name, or a more complex expression, following the syntax of the underlying debugger.
-See the documentation of e.g gdb for more details on the syntax.
+This expression can be a variable name or a more complex expression, following the syntax of the underlying debugger.
+See the documentation of e.g `gdb` for more details on the syntax.
 The check button *Expression is a subprogram call* should be enabled if the expression is actually a debugger command (e.g `p/x var`) or a procedure call in the program being debugged (e.g `call my_proc`).